 Broccoli is just one of those vegetables you have a hard time getting your children to eat.
 As a small 7 year old kid, i absolutely hated eating broccoli.
 My solution?
 I snuck it under the table for my dog to eat.
-Don’t tell me you didn’t do the same thing with your dog as a kid.
 The thing was, I never stopped to wonder, can dogs eat broccoli?

 Much older and (hopefully) much wiser, I understand the importance of asking these questions.
 Just because you can eat a specific food, doesn’t mean your dog can.
 Just read here about what grapes would do to your dog.
 So, is broccoli safe for dogs to eat?